deidril/sfrpg-pdf-en-import/README.md

-# Deidril's Pathfinder 2 PDF Import
+# Deidril's Starfinder 1 PDF Import
 This foundry vtt plugin allows to import PDFs into the current world.

 # Licenses